JonathanAnbary/binmodify/README.md

 These are the features I plan to add:

 - Macho support (currently only the Elf and PE formats are supported).
-- New file ranges creation (currently file ranges can be extended but not created).
+- New file ranges creation (currently file ranges can be extended but not created) (* Currently on hold due to a cave existing past the phdr_table in elf).
 - Reference fixup for patches (currently instructions with relative references may be moved by patching).
 - General api improvments (currently its kind of annoying to insert a patch if you need to know where it will be placed ahead of time).